• Home

 Pro Tip: Keep the oil temperature the same when frying.
 If the oil is too hot, the outside will burn before the wrapper is done cooking.
 If they get too cool, they soak up oil and get soggy.

-Step 7: Serve hot with sauces for dipping.
+Step 7: Serve hot with dipping sauces.

 Warm samosas with your favorite dipping sauces.